UCRajkumar/ecSeg/README.md

 ### `make nuclei_fish`

-Identifies each nuclei in the image and analyzes ratio of fish pixels to dapi pixels.
+Identifies nuclei in the image and analyzes ratio of fish to dapi pixels.
 Provides rough approximation of oncogene amplification per cell in interphase images.
-Supports green and red FISH. `make metaseg` must be run before `make nuclei_fish` can be executed.
+Supports green and red FISH.
+To run `nuclei_fish`, download the Nuset weights, unzip the folder, and place it inside the models folder.

+ecseg
+|
+|--models
+|--|  metaseg.h5
+|  |--nuset
+|     |  foreground.ckpt.data-00000-of-00001
+|     |  foreground.ckpt.index
+|     |  ...
+|--src
+|  |  ...

 Set parameters in config.yaml under `meta_overlay`: